Leaderboard API

 Why does it matter?

 Product teams will want to experiment with different leaderboard formats — weekly sprints, seasonal competitions, team boards.
-Each should be a config change, not a project.
+Each should be a config change, not a backlog item.

 Feature Development